SereniT33/SOCI514SerenaChoi/Assign3/Assign3_Choi_Categorical_Variable.md

 earnings may vary for black and white men in the U.S. Note that race here is a dummy variable.
-Looking at the summary statistics below, we can analyze that on average, white men earn 0.179 unit more in weekly log wages than black men.
+Looking at the summary statistics below, we can analyze that on average, white men earn 0.179 unit more in weekly log wages than black men, net of education.
 This difference is statistically significant.
 This model does not fit well as the adjusted R-squared value is low.

 ``` r
 summary(model3)